leonardocerliani/machines_setup/VS_code_ssh_port_fw.md

 id_rsa.pub
 ```

-The first one - `id_rsa` - is out _private key_.
+The first one - `id_rsa` - is our _private key_.
 This should stay on our computer, and _never_ to be shared with anyone.

 The second one - `id_rsa.pub` - is the _public key_, that we can share with anybody we want.
 In our specific case, with the server we want to connect to.

-Specifically, we want to copy the content of `id_rsa.pub` inside the file `~/.ssh/authorized_keys` _on the remote server_.
+Specifically, we want to copy the content of `id_rsa.pub` inside the file `~/.ssh/authorized_keys` _ON THE REMOTE SERVER_.
 In our case, on `storm.machine.nl`.
 Again if the file does not exist in the first place we can create it.
 If there are already other public keys in that file, just place this newly created public key in the lines below the existing keys.

 Now we can log out of `storm.machine.nl`, and next time we will connect with `ssh pippo@storm.machine.nl` - or with the port forwarding version above - we will have access to the server without having to enter the pw.

+To recapitulate, we should have the following setting:

+on our LOCAL computer (i.e. our home laptop):
+- .ssh/id_rsa
+- .ssh/id_rsa.pub

+on the REMOTE server (i.e. storm in our case)
+- .ssh/authorized_keys containing the content of the id_rsa.pub file we created on our local computer

 Note that not only this method is more efficient, but also more secure, because it does not require to enter the password (that somebody unwanted might be seeing)